 If you are filing a Chapter 13 bankruptcy instead of a Chapter 7 bankruptcy, you may need an attorney who can design a proposed repayment plan, work through mortgages and car loans, and help you come up with a plan to pay back nondischargeable priority debts like back taxes or support arrears.

 If you are filing a Chapter 7 bankruptcy, though more common, it too has its own unique issues.
 If you own a business, have an income above the median level of Ohio, or significant assets, you may risk having your case dismissed.

 There are a number of things in this life we can technically do–but it doesn’t mean we should.
 While you can file for bankruptcy without an attorney, we recommend you don’t.
-The Jones Law Firm is here to help you through the process.
+Instead, let The Jones Law Firm help you through the process.